 |Club Atlético de Zamora and their first home, the Campo de Pantoja|

 Formed in 1943, Atlético was created from an amalgam of the best players from junior teams in the city, after the Spanish Federation extended an invite to provincial towns to compete in the newly formed Tercera.
 Unfortunately, there was a delay in registering the new club and as a result, Atlético sat out the 1943-44 season.
 However, on 29 September 1944, Atlético hosted its first ever league match against UD Salamanca at the Campo de Pantoja, losing by 2-5.
 The Campo de Pantoja was built in 1934 and was originally the home of Club Deportivo Zamora and was situated to the north of the old town on the Avenida Tres Cruces.
 In their final season at the Campo de Pantoja, Atlético won their one and only Tercera title, before losing out to Deportivo Caudal & Alaves in the play-offs.
 On 12 September 1951, the club inaugurated the Campo de Fútbol Ramiro Ledesma with a match against Celta Vigo.
-The stadium, which was named after a local right-wing politician and essayist who died in prison at the outbreak of the civil war, was an improvement on the Campo de Pantoja, holding 5,000 fans and featuring covers over the main tribuna and preferente.
+The stadium, which was named after a local right-wing politician and essayist who died in prison at the outbreak of the civil war, was an improvement on the Campo de Pantoja, holding 5,000 fans and featuring a a short cantilevered cover over the main tribuna.
 Unfortunately, Atlético could not repeat the form of the early fifties and was relegated from the Tercera in 1962.
 It was eventually wound-up in June 1964.